What is your request? Quickly find the information you are looking for. ↓

 • the economic interest or a regional need for your line of business,

-• positive effects of your business for the German economy,
+• positive effects of your business on the German economy,

 and

-• the ability to secure the financing of your project through equity or a credit promise of a domestic bank.
+• the ability to secure the financing of your project through equity or a credit promise of a foreign or domestic bank.

 §§§§